All Episodes

 His backhanded apology was as insulting as a remark.

-You mean just an offhanded remark.
+You made just an offhanded remark.

-And it shows the character of this man.
+Exactly what he said, and it shows the character of this man.

 Yeah, I agree.